simondlevy/RealAntBT/README.md

 ## Software

 ## Future work

 Currently our Bluetooth connection is one-way, sending command to the RealAnt but not retrieving any telemetry data (postion, orientation, etc.)  In future work we plan to add this capability.

+As we have not measured the current draw on our hardware setup, it would also be useful to have the Raspberry Pi report the current battery voltage, so a fresh battery can be swapped in before the onboard battery runs down.

 ## Credits